What's in it for you

 User Content Analytics

 User Content Analytics will grant you more control in analyzing how user-generated content provides value in closing deals.
-In addition, you will have access to these personalized files that reps use to tailor their specific sales conversations.
+Also, you will have access to these personalized files that reps use to tailor their specific sales conversations.
 This will give insight into your users' Personalize tab to better understand what customized content matters to your reps.
 It also allows you access to view this personalized collateral straight from the Online Platform.

 When you navigate to the User Content Analytics tab, you will have the option to select a User Group.
 If you do not select one, it will default to All Users.
 This initial page will provide a Usage Summary.
-This usage summary is not scoped to a time period but provides a snapshot of that moment in time for three different things:
+This usage summary is not scoped to a period but provides a snapshot of that moment in time for three different things: